cosc2336-ds-alg/assg07/README.md

 1. Copy the assignment repository on GitHub using the provided assignment invitation link for 'Assignment Recursion' for our current class semester and section.
-2. Clone the repository using the SSH url to your local class DevBox development environment.
+2. Clone the repository using the SSH URL to your local class DevBox development environment.
-3. Checkout the 'origins/feedback' branch to your locak working DevBox repository.
+3. Checkout the 'origins/feedback' branch to your local working DevBox repository.
 4. Configure the project by running the `configure` script from a terminal.
 5. Confirm that the project builds and runs, though no tests will be